Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 - 2023 28th of November: Additional utility PowerShell scripts
 - 2023 5th of December: Fix a bug with spaces in paths in the SDK integration
-- 2023 14th of December: Publishing the Language Server Protocol and Devug Adapter protocol implementations to NuGet (people wanted to use our implementations!)
+- 2023 14th of December: Publishing the Language Server Protocol and Debug Adapter protocol implementations to NuGet (people wanted to use our implementations!)
 - 2023 16th of December: Cleanup around the symbol hierarchy
 - 2023 22nd of December: CI workflow updates to the playground
-- 2023 21st of January: PowerShell utility script improvements, bug fix in the language server to update a freshly opened document
+- 2024 21st of January: PowerShell utility script improvements, bug fix in the language server to update a freshly opened document
-- 2023 23rd of January: Playground build script improvement, merking well-known types and intrinsic symbols
+- 2024 23rd of January: Playground build script improvement, merking well-known types and intrinsic symbols

 This last one might deserve a few words of explanation.
 Almost all compilers will have a set of intrinsic symbols that the compiler needs to know about.
 Primitives, all the built-in operations, the base type for all objects, known types of certain operations - like `System.Type` from `typeof(T)` - and so on.
+So far, we have represented these builtin types separately from the ones living in `System`, so for example, `int32` was actually a different type from `System.Int32`.
+This PR merged the two and got rid of a lot of ugly edge cases.

+- 2024 24th of January: Better error reporting for cases where the well-known primitives can't be located, formatter bugfixes, report error when import declarations are qualified with a visibility modifier
+- 2024 25th of January: Utility script fix
+- 2024 27th of January: Reworked IO workers in the debugger which fixes a bug
+- 2024 30th of January: Variance cleanup for symbol hierarchy
+- 2024 31st of January: Publish JsonRpc as a package - which was missing to be able to actually reuse the LSP and DAP implementations
+- 2024 7th of February: Upgrade to .NET 8
+- 2024 11th of February: Fixes on the Playground
+- 2024 18th of February: Basic debugger tests, debugger tracing for VS Code extension
+- 2024 23rd of February: Loading operators from metadata

+Until this point the language could not use any operators that were custom defined for a type.
+We needed to improve the lookup code to allow looking into both operand types for the given operator - in addition to intrinsicly defined operators - and allow either of the lookups and resolutions to fail.

+- 2024 25th of February: Multithreading improvements, debugger bugfixes
+- 2024 1st of May: Reworked how registers get allocated for intrinsic methods, fixes a bug
+- 2024 1st of June: Lexer bugfixes
+- 2024 3rd of June: Removed stryker, as it wasn't really utilized

+## Back in the saddle

+After a lengthy break with very few commits from me, I felt motivated again to jump back into working on the language and the compiler.
+I am generally very happy with spending time on other things I've found joy in, and in the long term made me appreciate this project even more.
+I've decided that I'd like to focus on improving code quality, traceability and fix crashbugs in general.
+The next section will contain mostly that, with occasional features sprinkled in.

+- 2024 3rd of June: Migrated the Playground into a separate repository, as the compiler has a stable enough API at this point